Requirements & Information

 Notice that Case is At Issue

-Once the case is At Issue, either party may file a “Notice That Case is At Issue and Ready for Trial” with the Clerk and send a copy directly to the judge’s office.
+Once the case is At Issue, either party may file a “Notice That Case is At Issue and Ready for Trial”

 The Notice shall indicate: